-- In collaboration with the Dean and supporting faculty and staff, realizes and implements the priorities of the academic plan within the School. - Works collaboratively with the Dean, faculty and staff in the development of goals and objectives in accordance with the School's strategic direction as it aligns with the College strategic plan, enrollment plan, academic plan, and operational planning process. - Leads the School's efforts regarding existing programming, through planning and promotion of innovative instructional methods and ongoing evaluation of curriculum. - Supports the Dean in new program development and is responsible for the implementation of new programming. - Works with faculty and Academic Quality Unit to facilitate the ongoing review of existing programs to reflect changing technology, relevant applied learning experiences labour market and student demand and ensures implementation of annual program improvement plans.
-Ensures that course/program standards adhere to or exceed quality assurance standards. - Supports the Dean by facilitating Program Advisory Committee meetings and operationalizing the outcomes. - Supports external accreditation processes and program development as required by the Ministry framework/accrediting bodies, ensures implementation of recommendations and ensures compliance with reporting schedule. - Promotes and encourages learning-centered approaches within an inclusive, indigenized, and internationalized environment which accommodates students with disabilities and facilitates respect, equality and understanding.
+- In collaboration with the Dean, Operations Manager, Frost Finance Officer and supporting faculty and staff, realizes and implements the priorities of the academic plan within the School. - Works collaboratively with the Dean, Operations Manager, Frost Finance Officer, faculty and staff in the development of goals and objectives in accordance with the School's strategic direction as it aligns with the College strategic plan, enrollment plan, academic plan, and operational planning process. - Leads the School's efforts regarding existing programming, through planning and promotion of innovative instructional methods and ongoing evaluation of curriculum. - Supports the Dean in new program development and is responsible for the implementation of new programming. - Supports the Dean in the development of funding proposals and the implementation of funded projects. - Works with faculty and Academic Quality Unit to facilitate the ongoing review of existing programs to reflect changing technology, relevant applied learning experiences labour market and student demand and ensures implementation of annual program improvement plans.
+Ensures that course/program standards adhere to or exceed quality assurance standards. - Supports the Dean by facilitating Program Advisory Committee meetings and operationalizing the outcomes. - Supports external accreditation processes and program development as required by the Ministry framework/accrediting bodies, ensures implementation of recommendations and ensures compliance with reporting schedule.

-- Approves all course outline and curriculum changes facilitated through the curriculum verification process, and verifies transfer credit information. - Provides advice to the Dean in relation to existing and/or prospective articulation and transfer agreements related to the School. - Contributes to the development of College policies and operating procedures to meet the need of students, client groups, community partners, and government ministries/agencies. - Responsible for the achievement of the School's goals through effective communication, building inter- and cross-School relationships, proactive process administration, and resource planning. - Analyzes and responds to program success data and other feedback to address the School's commitment to applied learning, student success and satisfaction and graduate placement. - Maintains excellent student relations within the School through active listening, providing support, encouraging dialogue, and proactive problem-solving.
-Investigates and resolves complaints in an effective and timely manner in accordance with college procedures. - Represents the School on college, local community and provincial committees as required as well as participates in outreach opportunities. - Collaborates with the Chair, School of General Arts and Sciences and Chair, Indigenous Perspectives and faculty regarding service courses (e.g. Communications, Math, etc.) - Works with the Dean, faculty and staff to implement and operationalize Continuing Education/Contract Training education. - Provides input to the Dean regarding the School's Dual Credit School Work Initiative strategy and provides input to the Dual Credit Manager, as required, regarding the workloading of dual credit courses. - Participates in various cross-College committees, as required.
+- Promotes and encourages learning-centered approaches within an inclusive, indigenized, and internationalized environment which accommodates students with disabilities and facilitates respect, equality and understanding. - Approves all course outline and curriculum changes facilitated through the curriculum verification process, and verifies transfer credit information. - Provides advice to the Dean in relation to existing and/or prospective articulation and transfer agreements related to the School. - Contributes to the development of College policies and operating procedures to meet the need of students, client groups, community partners, and government ministries/agencies. - Responsible for the achievement of the School's goals through effective communication, building inter- and cross-School relationships, proactive process administration, and resource planning. - Analyzes and responds to program success data and other feedback to address the School's commitment to applied learning, student success and satisfaction and graduate placement. - Maintains excellent student relations within the School through active listening, providing support, encouraging dialogue, and proactive problem-solving.
+Investigates and resolves complaints in an effective and timely manner in accordance with college procedures. - Represents the School on college, local community and provincial committees as required as well as participates in outreach opportunities. - Collaborates with the Chair, School of General Arts and Sciences and Chair, Indigenous Perspectives and faculty regarding service courses (e.g. Communications, Math, etc.) - Works with the Dean, faculty and staff to develop, implement and operationalize Continuing Education/Contract Training education. - Provides input to the Dean regarding the School's Dual Credit School Work Initiative strategy and provides input to the Dual Credit Manager, as required, regarding the workloading of dual credit courses. - Participates in various cross-College committees, as required.